Standard Schnauzer

 Standard Schnauzer History

-This distinct breed also appeared in German artwork in the 15th and 16th centuries.
-The name is a nod to their bearded muzzle or schnauze, and those wiry beards actually have a purpose—protecting the Standard Schnauzer’s muzzle from the vermin they would hunt on the farm.
-The breed, at the time known as the Wire-Haired Pinscher (it was considered the wire-haired version of the German Pinscher), was first shown in Germany in the late 19th century, around the 1870s, and it became widely known in the US after World War I. In Europe, the German army used Standard Schnauzers as Red Cross aids.
+The breed (at the time known as the Wire-Haired Pinscher and considered the wire-haired version of the German Pinscher) was first shown in Germany in the late 19th century, around the 1870s, and became widely known in the U.S. after World War I. In Europe, the German army used Standard Schnauzers as Red Cross aids.

 FAQs